 To save time when you arrive, you can purchase your Disneyland Resort park tickets on the official website or through the Disneyland mobile app.
 When you purchase tickets through these methods, you can choose to receive either a physical ticket or a Disney eTicket, which are delivered in a PDF that can be viewed and printed on most desktop and mobile devices.

-All Disney tickets expire 13 days after the first day of use.
-So if you purchase a Four-Day ticket on May 1 and use it that day for admission to Disneyland, you'll be able to visit a single Disney theme park on any of your three remaining days from May 2 through May 14.
+The expiration for Disney tickets varies.
+For example, a one-day ticket expires on the selected start day.
+However, a 10-Day ticket expires 14 days after the first day of use.
+So if you purchase a 10-Day ticket on May 1 and use it that day for admission to Disneyland, you'll be able to visit a single Disney theme park on any of your remaining days from May 2 through May 14.
 After that, the ticket expires, and any unused days will be lost.

 Choose the Budget Option When You Book

 If you are visiting Disneyland for more than one day, seasonal pricing does not apply to multi-day tickets, whose per-day cost remains substantially less than for single-day tickets.
 In a nutshell, every day added to a ticket lowers the per-day cost, so if you want to get the lowest-price ticket possible, you should purchase a multi-day ticket and visit a different park each day for a lower price.